edtrochim/candid_core/README.md

 # Candid Core Framework

-**A conceptual framework to enhance geospatial catalogs with "Data Candor" - honesty, transparency, and user-centric evaluation.**
+**A conceptual framework to enhance geospatial catalogs with "Data Candor" - radical honesty, transparency, and user-centric evaluation.**

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Contributions Welcome](https://img.shields.io/badge/Contributions-Welcome-brightgreen.svg)](CONTRIBUTING.md)

 ## What is the Candid Core Framework?

-The **Candid Core Framework** is a conceptual framework inspired by "Data Candor," as discussed in the [blog post "[Blog Post Title Here - Link to Blog Post Once Available]"](LINK_TO_BLOG_POST_HERE).
-It aims to address the **"Metadata Mirage"** in geospatial data catalogs – the challenge users face in truly understanding if a dataset is suitable for their specific needs, even when discoverability is improved.

-**Think of Candid Core as a set of principles and categories for honest and user-focused data evaluation.** It's rooted in the idea that building trustworthy data ecosystems requires more than just technical metadata; it demands transparency, candidness about limitations, and a focus on user understanding.

-**This repository currently provides the documentation of the Candid Core Framework (this README) and the framework categories defined in a CSV file ([`capitol-framework.csv`](LINK_TO_CSV_IN_REPO_HERE)).**  This CSV file outlines the categories and their descriptions, serving as a starting point for implementing the Capitol Framework in various contexts.
+The **Candid Core Framework** addresses a fundamental problem in geospatial data: the "**Metadata Mirage**" - when technical metadata exists but crucial context about usability, limitations, and fitness for purpose remains hidden.

+While we have abundant geospatial data from satellites, sensors, and models, finding the *right* dataset for your specific needs remains challenging.
+Current metadata standards tell us *what* and *where* data exists, but often fail to communicate *when* and *why* we should use a particular dataset.

+The Candid Core Framework aims to bridge this gap by providing a structured approach to capture the evaluative information experienced users and data creators naturally share about datasets, making this wisdom accessible to all users.

 ## Core Principles: Data Candor

 "Data Candor" within the Candid Core Framework is built upon these core principles:

-* **Honest Context:** Providing transparent details about data collection, processing, and intended purpose, going beyond technical specifications.
+* **Honest Context:** Transparent details about data collection, processing, and intended purpose beyond technical specifications
-* **Candid Applications:**  Showcasing curated examples of effective dataset uses, drawing on community and expert knowledge to offer honest appraisals of suitability.
+* **Candid Applications:** Curated examples of effective dataset uses with honest appraisals of suitability
-* **Transparent Caveats:**  Explicitly outlining known limitations, potential biases, and inappropriate use cases to promote responsible data application.
+* **Transparent Caveats:** Explicit outlines of limitations, biases, and inappropriate use cases
-* **Trustworthy Provenance:**  Ensuring transparency in the data review process and sources, enhancing user trust and understanding of data quality.
+* **Trustworthy Provenance:** Complete transparency into data review processes and sources
-* **Community Vibes:**  Capturing qualitative and contextual information that provides a broader understanding of the dataset's relevance, impact, and unique characteristics.
+* **Community Vibes:** Qualitative context about the dataset's relevance, impact, and unique characteristics

+## Key Categories

-## Synopsis of Candid Core Framework Categories
+The Candid Core Framework organizes metadata into four main areas:

-The Candid Core categories are structured to provide a comprehensive yet user-friendly evaluation of geospatial datasets, embodying the principles of Data Candor.
-They can be broadly grouped into areas focusing on:

-* **Understanding Dataset Context and Provenance:** Categories like `review_method`, `changelog`, `breaking_changes`, `support_status`, `vibes`, `target_audience`, `derived_datasets`, `linked_datasets`, and `competitor_datasets` aim to offer a transparent understanding of the dataset's origins, evolution, community perception, and intended audience.
-This helps users contextualize the data and assess its relevance and trustworthiness.

-* **Guiding Effective and Responsible Application:** Categories such as `suggested_uses`, `application_limitations`, `technical_expertise_level`, `accessibility_providers`, `carbon_energy_cost`, `teaching_resources`, `community_resources`, `example_apps`, `example_art`, `example_games_interactive_art`, `api_function_examples`, and `key_instructions` are designed to empower users to apply the data effectively and responsibly.
-They provide candid examples of uses, highlight limitations and potential biases, offer guidance on technical requirements, and point to helpful resources and examples for practical application.

-Together, these categories move beyond basic technical metadata, encouraging a holistic and honest evaluation of geospatial datasets.
-They aim to bridge the "Evaluability Gap" by providing users with the critical information needed to confidently assess data fitness for purpose and utilize it effectively and ethically.
+### Suitability & Limitations
+- **Suitability Summary:** Concise overview of dataset strengths and weaknesses
+- **Application Limitations:** Known constraints where using the dataset might lead to inaccurate results
+- **Data Quality Metrics:** Quantitative measures of accuracy and uncertainty
+- **Known Gaps / Future Work:** Recognized gaps in coverage, methodology, or validation

+### Context & Definitions
+- **Key Term Definitions:** Critical terms used within the dataset and their specific meanings
+- **Methodology Summary:** Overview of algorithms, input data sources, and processing steps
+- **Ethics / Bias:** Potential ethical implications or known biases in the data
+- **Vibes / Social Context:** Informal context, cultural significance, or community ethos

+### Use Cases & Target Users
+- **Target Audience:** Primary intended users or groups
+- **Recommended Expertise:** Technical skill or domain knowledge needed for effective use
+- **Suggested Uses:** Recommended applications for the dataset
+- **Example Uses:** Teaching resources, community resources, applications, APIs, and creative uses

+### Provenance & Relationships
+- **Review Method:** Nature of quality assessment or review the dataset has undergone
+- **Candid Core Curation Method:** How the evaluative metadata was populated
+- **Related and Competitor Datasets:** Alternatives and complementary datasets
+- **Comparison Notes:** Direct comparisons to key alternatives

+### Lifecycle & Access
+- **Support Status:** Maintenance level and expected longevity
+- **Curation/Update Philosophy:** Approach to updates and incorporating feedback
+- **Data Access & Providers:** Available access points and ease of access
+- **User Feedback Channel:** Designated contact for reporting issues or suggesting improvements
+- **Carbon/Energy Cost:** Environmental footprint associated with the dataset

+## Implementation

+The Candid Core Framework doesn't replace existing metadata standards like STAC (SpatioTemporal Asset Catalog) but complements them with user-focused evaluative information.

+While Large Language Models could help standardize these insights, the Framework emphasizes human curation and expertise to ensure accuracy, relevance, and trustworthiness.

+## Why It Matters

+Moving beyond simply connecting users to data and beginning to connect them to actionable knowledge, we can fundamentally transform how Earth observation data creates value for science and society.

 ## Contributing